 Not Knowing or Monitoring the Height of Your RV

 Do you know the height of your RV right off the top of your head?
 Including the air conditioning unit?
 You really should.
+Not all of us have teardrop campers after all.
 It’s best to know because trees do not grow uniformly and not every bridge is the same height.
 Speaking of air conditioning, be sure to check out our page on rv ac units over here at Camping World.

 Backing Up Without a Spotter